behrica/blog/_posts/2016-10-18-querying-zenodo-org-repository-with-r.md

 ## Statistics on keywords

+### Query records from Zenodo

 I was further on interested in the current distribution of keywords each record was tagged with.
 Zenodo supports two types of keywords.
 Simple free text keywords and 'subjects'.
 Subjects need to come from  a controlled vocabulary, in which each topic has an URI.

-EFSA uses the GACS vocabulary, and so a certain topic is represented as for example 'http://browser.agrisemantics.org/gacs/en/page/C2225' is the code for 'salmonella'.
+EFSA uses the [GACS](http://browser.agrisemantics.org/gacs/en/) vocabulary, and so a certain topic 'salmonella' is represented as URI 'http://browser.agrisemantics.org/gacs/en/page/C2225'.

-The API returns therefore for the subjects only the code, which is nicely unique and clear but not user friendly.
+The API returns therefore for the subjects only the URI, which is nicely unique and clear but not user friendly as a label.
+On the URI of each 'subject', additional information is available.

 The following code retrieves all records and extract all their subjects (which have a Xpath of //d3:subject).

-I use the 'map' function from the purrr package to apply to every vector in the result (which is first an xml string) a number of transformations:

-1.  read_xml() - to convert from string to class xml_document
-2.  xml_find_all() - to find xml nodes give by xpath expression
-3.  xml_text() - get the text from inside the xml node

- Then I combine all this via c() and the reduce() function to a single list of all subjects.
- The table() command produces then a frequency table for them:
+The current oai package has some problems with some Zenodo specific metadata, so I parse the raw XML by hand.

+The OIA-PMH standard and the oai::get_records function, allow the client to select, in which metadata format he wants to receive the metadata.
+Here I have selected 'oai-datacite', because it is recommended from the Zenodo API [documenation](https://zenodo.org/dev#harvest-metadata) and should contain *all* metadata Zenodo supports, while other metadata formats might only support a smaller subset.

 {% highlight r %}